meisam-sdpr/Cable-Sag-Predictor/README.md

-# Cable Sag Prediction using AI in Grasshopper
+# Data-Driven Cable Sag Prediction in Grasshopper (with Galapagos Optimization)

 In this project, I built a simple model to predict **cable sag**. 💡